gorocacher/bandzone_spy/contributing.md

 ---
 layout: post
-title: Contributing to Code52 projects
+title: Contributing to the Bandzone  project
 ---
 **This page is borrowed from the [code52](http://code52.org/) project site, since the actions are similar in case of BandzoneSpy**